 Have you used High IQ Pro?

 Whether Yes or No, we find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this software, but always remain respectful.
+You can preview and edit on the next page before your submission is sent in.
+You will also be informed about this site's privacy policies.
 Thank you for your contribution.